JesusEkie/dhis2-tools-ng/README.md

 ### Stopping, starting and restarting

-Because each DHIS2 instance is running tomcat9 in its own container, the simplest way to do these operations is to just act directly on the lxc container:
+Because each AUGYO instance is running tomcat9 in its own container, the simplest way to do these operations is to just act directly on the lxc container:

 ```
 sudo lxc stop hmis